HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_of_Equations_Geometry.md

 \end{cases},\end{align*}
 ***

-## Possible sets of solution for two equations and two variables
+## Possible sets of solutions for two equations and two variables

 When a system of linear equations has only two variables, then the solutions to that system of linear equations can be explained geometrically using a graph.
 The graph of an equation $ax+by = c$ is a straight line when $a$ and $b$ are not both zero at the same time.